davidcalikes/Late-Gigs/docs/README.md

  - __Flowchart__

     The logic flow of the Late Gigs app is clearly explained in the following flowchart I created to use as a useful reference while developing the project.
+The Flowchart displays how the Late Gigs project as a whole embraces the principles of the CRUD functionality cycle.

 <br>

 <img src="./readme_images/plan_logic_flow.png"><br>_Flow of logic from each of the menu functions._

  <br>
-    The final logic flow of the Late Gigs app doesn't deviate from this chart but there are some aspects of flow present in the current app that are missing from the original chart design.
-These include: passing user information through the "confirmed gigs" google sheet before creating a standby listing(double booking check function).
-And also the removal of standby listings from the database once a gig is created.
-This flow chart does not include the about feature.
+    The final logic flow of the Late Gigs app doesn't deviate from this chart but there are some aspects of logic flow present in the current app that are missing from the original chart's design.
+For example: passing the users information through the "confirmed gigs" Google sheet before creating a standby listing(double booking check function).
+And also the removal of a users standby listings from the database once a gig is created.
+This flow chart does not include the 'About' feature.

 <br>